tgsmith61591/skoot/_sources/contributing.rst.txt

    You may need to see the :ref:`setup` section for instructions on how to build the package.
-For instructions on how to test (using nose or pytest) see `Numpy's testing instructions <https://github.com/numpy/numpy/blob/master/doc/TESTS.rst.txt>`_.
+For instructions on how to test (using nose or pytest) see `Numpy's testing instructions <https://github.com/numpy/numpy/blob/master/doc/TESTS.rst.txt>`_ and the :ref:`testing` section.

 Filing bugs
 -----------